6 Tips to Prepare Your Dog for Hunting Season

 1. Effort Management

 Summer periods, coupled with intense hunting work, tire the dog.
-Managing his effort well will allow him to be more efficient during his hunting sessions.
+Managing his effort well will allow him to be more efficient during hunting sessions.
 Generally, I prefer to do several short rides rather than one long one.
 It’s ideal for dogs, so they can have recovery times between two sessions.
 It also keeps them hydrated.
 A dog will be more efficient with a better-distributed workload.

 2. Temperature Regulation

 As you may know, dogs don’t sweat, their only method of heat release is through panting.
 To regulate the temperature, water is the main solution.
-You can wet your hunting dog as much as possible.
+You should soak your hunting dog as much as possible.
 This will allow him to bring down his body temperature more quickly.
 The ideal way is to have a “Can of Water” in the car to be able to spray the dog abundantly in case of heat stroke.

 3. Hydration

-Hydration is an important factor to take into account during the summer period, and moreover during the dog’s periods of effort.
-The good thing is that is that he drinks in large quantities after the effort.
+Hydration is an important factor to take into account during the summer period, and the dog’s periods of effort.
+The good thing is that he drinks in large quantities after the effort.
 As in humans, hydration promotes recovery.
 Of course, regular hydration during exercise is also important.
 And I think it is important to change the dog’s water often so that it is always clear and fresh.

 Can hunting dogs drink anywhere?